Dyson sphere: Origins

 Inspired by the 1937 science fiction novel Star Maker by Olaf Stapledon, the physicist and mathematician Freeman Dyson was the first to formalize the concept of what became known as the "Dyson sphere" in his 1960 Science paper "Search for Artificial Stellar Sources of Infra-Red Radiation".
 Dyson theorized that as the energy requirements of an advanced technological civilization increased, there would come a time when it would need to systematically harvest the energy from its local star on a large scale.
 He speculated that this could be done via a system of structures orbiting the star, designed to intercept and collect its energy.
 He argued that as the structure would result in the large-scale conversion of starlight into far-infrared radiation, an earth-based search for sources of infrared radiation could identify stars supporting intelligent life.

 Dyson did not detail how such a system could be constructed, simply referring to it in the paper as a "shell" or "biosphere".
 He later clarified that he did not have in mind a solid structure, saying: "A solid shell or ring surrounding a star is mechanically impossible.
 The form of 'biosphere' which I envisaged consists of a loose collection or swarm of objects traveling on independent orbits around the star."
-Such a concept has often been referred to as a Dyson swarm; however, in 2013, Dyson said he had come to regret that the concept had been named after him.
-In an interview with Robert Wright in 2003, Dyson referred to his paper on the search for Dyson sphere's as "a little joke" and commented that "you get to be famous only for the things you don't think are serious", later explaining that "And of course the joke is that the sky is crawling with infrared sources which look just the way a Type II civilization might look, so there is absolutely no reason to believe that they are artificial ... from our distance they would look the same".
-Although in a later 2018 interview with students from The University of Edinburgh, he would address the premise of the Dyson sphere as "correct and uncontroversial".
-In other interviews, while lamenting the naming of the object, Dyson would comment that "the idea was a good one", and referred to his contribution to a paper on disassembling planets as a means of constructing one.
+Such a concept has often been referred to as a "Dyson swarm"; however, in 2013, Dyson said he had come to regret that the concept had been named after him.
+In an interview with Robert Wright in 2003, Dyson referred to his paper on the search for Dyson spheres as "a little joke" and commented that "you get to be famous only for the things you don't think are serious", later explaining that "And of course the joke is that the sky is crawling with infrared sources which look just the way a Type II civilization might look, so there is absolutely no reason to believe that they are artificial ... from our distance they would look the same".
+However, in a later interview with students from The University of Edinburgh in 2018, he referred to the premise of the Dyson sphere as being "correct and uncontroversial".
+In other interviews, while lamenting the naming of the object, Dyson commented that "the idea was a good one", and referred to his contribution to a paper on disassembling planets as a means of constructing one.